LytexWZ/azureminesGUI/README.md

 # azureminesGUI
-A small updated GUi with automine, full fulbright - nofog, ore ESP and more!
+A small updated GUI with automine, full fulbright - nofog, ore ESP and more!

 Copy this line into your executor: